ZupIT/beagle-docs/Settings/content/en/docs/Get Started/Using Beagle/Android.md

 ### **Step 5: Create a BeagleSetup**

-Now that we initialize your `Application ,`so Beagle can generate other configurations file that you need.
+Now you have to initialize your `Application ,`so Beagle can generate other configurations file that you need.
 When you initialize Beagle for the first time, a `BeagleSetup` class will be automatically created as you can see in the image below:

 ![BeagleSetup file](/docs-beagle/beaglesetup.png)